 You were recently asked to lead a new project.
 You want to make a great impression, but the scope of the project is huge.
-After gathering all the information about the and putting the team together, your boss suggests that you find some project management software to help you keep everything organized.
+After gathering all the information about and putting the team together, your boss suggests that you find some project management software to help you keep everything organized.

 But as soon as you start looking at the options, you realize that choosing the best project management software may be as difficult as managing the project itself.
 There are tons of options.
 Which features do you need?
 Which tools will be the easiest to use?

 Not all projects are the same.
 For example, web application projects are different than manufacturing automation projects because of their resources, working team, stakeholders and implementation processes.
 Are there software options out there that are specific to your domain?
 What are their unique features?

 Different domains also lean towards different project management methodologies.
 One situation might be better suited for agile, while others are best for lean, waterfall, or critical chain.